griarsvah/bootable-flash-drive/README.md

-# Создание загрузочной флэшки
+# Creating a bootable flash drive
-На примере windows 11
+Using windows 11 as an example https://www.microsoft.com/en-us/software-download
-https://www.microsoft.com/en-us/software-download

-## Скачиваем программу которая поможет создать загрузочную флэшку
+## Download a program that will help you create a bootable flash drive.
 Media Creation Tool
 [https://go.microsoft.com/fwlink/?linkid=2156295](https://www.microsoft.com/en-us/software-download/windows11)

-## Подключаем флэшку

-## Запускаем программу и в программе выбираем флэшку

-## Генерируем файл
+## Plug in the flash drive

+## Run the program and select the flash drive in the program.

+## Generate the file
 https://schneegans.de/windows/unattend-generator/

-## Добавляем сгенерированый файл в корень флэшки
+## Add the generated file to the root of the flash drive.

-## Перезагружаемся
+## Reboot
-Входим в биос или в boot mode
+Enter bios or boot mode
-Загружаемся с флэшки

-## Приступаем к установке ОС
+Boot from the flash drive

+## Start installing the OS

+Translated with DeepL.com (free version)